Sachin155/CICD-examples/README.md

 1. **Checkout Code**: Fetches the latest changes.
 2. **Setup Python**: Installs Python and dependencies.
 3. **Run Tests and Coverage**: Executes unit tests and generates a coverage report.
-4. **Upload Coverage Report**: Posts the code coverage report as a PR comment.
-5. **Build and Push Docker Image**: On a successful PR merge, builds the Docker image and pushes it to Docker Hub.
+4. **Build and Push Docker Image**: On a successful PR merge, builds the Docker image and pushes it to Docker Hub.

 ---